weaviate/weaviate-io/developers/weaviate/search/filters.md

 ## Filter text on partial matches

-If the object property is a `text` data type, use `Like` to filter on partial text matches.
+If the object property is a `text`, or `text`-like data type such as object ID, use `Like` to filter on partial text matches.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">